codefresh-contrib/example-grafana-dashboards/README.md

-# salesdemo-grafana-dashboards
+# codefresh-contrib/example-grafana-dashboards

-Example Grafana dashboards for monitoring a Codefresh Runner + pipelines with Prometheus:
+Example Grafana dashboards for monitoring your Codefresh Hybrid Runner with Prometheus:
 * **Codefresh / Build Metrics** - enter a build number (get this from the URL of a build) to see its Storage, CPU, Memory, and Network stats
 * **Codefresh / Pipeline Metrics** - enter a pipeline ID (get this from the pipeline's Settings) to see its stats across multiple builds

-Side note, I also highly recommend using the **Kubernetes / Compute Resources / Namespace (Pods)** graph, which comes [pre-installed](https://github.com/monitoring-mixins/docs) in most popular Prometheus+Grafana stacks like [Grafana Cloud](https://grafana.com/products/cloud/) and the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) Helm chart.
-This graph provides detailed stats for any Kubernetes namespace, such as `codefresh` (for the Hybrid Runner) or `argocd`.
+I also highly recommend using the **Kubernetes / Compute Resources / Namespace (Pods)** dashboard, which comes [pre-installed](https://github.com/monitoring-mixins/docs) in most popular Prometheus+Grafana stacks like [Grafana Cloud](https://grafana.com/products/cloud/) and the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) Helm chart.
+This dashboard has detailed graphs for any Kubernetes namespace you specify, such as `codefresh` (to monitor the entire Hybrid Runner) or `argocd`.

 ## About the Storage graphs
-* **Volume Alocation** - shows PVCs allocated for the Codefresh cache volume.
-Size reflects the Capacity specified in the PVC and configured in the [Runtime Environment](https://support.codefresh.io/hc/en-us/articles/360016090559-How-to-Setting-up-default-resources-for-your-Runner-Runtime-Environment).
+* **Volume Allocation** - shows the `capacity` of the Codefresh cache volume, as specified in the PVC and configured in the [Runtime Environment](https://support.codefresh.io/hc/en-us/articles/360016090559-How-to-Setting-up-default-resources-for-your-Runner-Runtime-Environment).
-* **Volume Stats** - shows stats of the bound PVs for the Codefresh cache volume.
-Sizes reflect that of the PV's actual file system.
-For local volumes on cluster nodes, this will show the usage and capacity of the node's entire disk.
+* **Volume Stats** - shows *actual* usage and capacity of the Codefresh cache volume's bound PVs.
+Sizes reflect that of the PV's file system.
+For example, when using local volumes on cluster nodes this will show the usage and capacity of the node's *entire* disk.

 ## Prerequisites

+These dashboards use metrics that come from the [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) exporter.
+This is included by default with some popular Prometheus+Grafana stacks like the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) Helm chart. **Grafana Cloud**, however, is an exception.
+If you're a Grafana Cloud user, you'll need to install both kube-state-metrics and the [grafana-agent](https://grafana.com/docs/grafana-cloud/quickstart/agent_k8s/) into any cluster(s) where you've installed the Hybrid Runner.
+I prefer installing via the [community Helm chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-state-metrics).

+After installing kube-state-metrics, you'll need update your Prometheus configuration to scrape it for metrics.
+This repo includes a very generic scrape config that you can use if you like - just edit your configuration paste it to the `scrape_configs` section.
+* prometheus/scrape_config-kube-state-metrics-2.0.0.yaml
+For Grafana Cloud users, note that your grafana-agent actually pushes a Prometheus configuration to its Prometheus SaaS in the cloud.
+You can update the Prometheus config that it pushes by editing the `grafana-agent` ConfigMap and then restarting the `grafana-agent` pod.

-## Notes
+## Testing

-Testing:
 * Grafana (Cloud) 7.5.7, kube-state-metrics 2.0.0
 * Grafana 7.0.3, kube-state-metrics 1.9.7, Prometheus 2.18.1